Goodpie-zz/chip-manager-web/README.md

 ## API Calls

-The API calls are intented for external applications (such as the Android app) as well as for the use of some basic game tasks.
+The API calls are intended for external applications (such as the Android app) as well as for the use of some basic game tasks.

 Each php file returns 3 parameters in the form of JSON: